pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 </Highlight>

 <Highlight type="caution">
   <b class="term">This option can only occur on a mobile phone</b>, via an app.
-If your onboarding process started on Internet, you can use the QR Code our call-back #35 gives you to move from the web to your mobile app.
+If your onboarding process started on Internet, you can use the QR Code our callback #35 gives you to move from the web to your mobile app.
 </Highlight>

 ### SEPA Instant Transfer IN

 In this option, an IBAN is booked for your end-customer, onto which he/she can send money.
-Our algorithm performs the required name-checks to ensure proper identity confirmation, and then automatically opens the account.
+Our algorithm performs the required identity-checks to ensure proper identity confirmation, and then automatically opens the account.

 <Highlight>
   This option is compatible with tranditionnal 48 hours SEPA SCT IN as well.